15 companion plants for raspberries (and what not to plant nearby)

 3. Garlic

-Garlic, known for being an excellent ingredient in the kitchen, is an excellent companion for your garden as well.
-Because of its strong, pungent scent, it will help shield the sweet scent of berries and dissuade harmful bugs and pests from eating your crop—making it an ideal, natural pest control companion plant!
+Garlic, known for being an excellent ingredient in the kitchen, is also an excellent companion for your garden.
+Its strong, pungent scent will help shield the sweet scent of berries and dissuade harmful bugs and pests from eating your crop—making it an ideal, natural pest control companion plant!

-Lavender is an excellent companion plant in that it has such a strong scent that it will detract harmful insects and pests from feasting on your berries.
+Lavender is an excellent companion plant because it has such a strong scent that it distracts harmful insects and pests from feasting on your berries.
 While it might be an enjoyable aroma for humans, it certainly is not for certain creatures and helps mask the sweet scent of your berries.
 They also attract helpful pollinators and help provide a bit of shade to shield your crop so they don’t get too hot.

 Tansy is a potentially good companion plant for raspberries because it contains a poisonous chemical called thujone—which aids in repelling pests and other helpful insects.
 They also help provide potassium to the soil around it—allowing its nearby neighbors to benefit as well.
 Note: Its leaves are toxic to people and animals if ingested.